a series of video letters investigating

 A recent interview about this project can be read here.

-This project has been discussed as a work-in-progress in venues including the Freie Universität Berlin, the Essay Film Festival in London, the Temple University Documentary Symposium, the Berlinale Talents program, the Birkbeck Institute (University of London), the Yale University Theory/Practice Symposium, and the Jihadi Audiovisualities conference at the University of Mainz.
+This project has been discussed as a work-in-progress in venues including the Freie Universität Berlin, the Essay Film Festival in London, the Temple University Documentary Symposium, the Berlinale Talents program, the Birkbeck Institute (University of London), the Yale University Theory/Practice Symposium, the Jihadi Audiovisualities conference at the University of Mainz, and the Lucerne University of Applied Sciences and Arts.

 Bottled Songs was conceived with the support of the Harun Farocki Institut, sponsored by the Goethe Institut.
 It was then developed at m-cult (Helsinki) within the framework of the European Media Artists in Residence Exchange, funded by the Creative Europe Programme of the European Union.
 Further funding has been provided by the Sundance Institute via their Art of Non Fiction program.